Rarau/octet/README.md

 Although the project runs inside the Octet framework, the rendering is done directly in OpenGL.

 For loading and parsing the TMX files I used the TinyXML library which is integrated in the Octet framework.

+The normal maps have been generated using a filter included in Photoshop CC (Filters->3D->Generate Normal map).

 Currently the program supports only one point light, however support for more could be added easily.